Bright Ideas: B2C Marketing Experience with Ryan Farley @rj_farley

 Introducing Ryan Farley, Co-founder and Head of Growth at LawnStarter, to Bright Ideas.

-Our ops team provides over-the-top customer support so that those customers realize we care and we’ll do anything to fix the problem
+Our ops team provides over-the-top customer support, so that those customers realize we care and we will do anything to fix the problem.

 To debut our online magazine, Bright Ideas, we got to know Ryan Farley.

 With problem-solving being a major component of running any business, we asked Ryan to share his thoughts.
 Ryan believes in approaching problems differently depending on the size and importance.
 If the problem is relatively small, Ryan says to address it head on, but for larger problems he suggests to think about it for at least twelve hours before making any decisions.
 Not all problems require immediate decisions, sometimes taking time to analyze the situation creates better solutions.